-Today let’s talk about threading the anchor point on sport climbing route.
+Today let’s talk about threading an anchor point on sport climbing route.

 Here’s an overview of all the steps that you need to undertake:

-- tie a knot – figure of eight on the bight and clip this to your belay loop with spare screwgate binner under your long quickdraw.
+- Tie a knot a figure of eight on the bight and clip this to your belay loop with spare screwgate binner under your long quickdraw.